 Video documentation of the complete process till now:

 During the creative process, we research between reality and fiction, to generate a mystery that makes possible the search of new forms and structures.
-The work focuses on the gaps that are generated when translating verbal language to nonverbal modes of communication and vice versa, which materializes in prototypes where the animalistic and erotic also find their place.
+The gaps that are generated when translating verbal language and methaphors to nonverbal modes of communication (3D drawing) and vice versa, materialize in prototypes where the animalistic and erotic also find their place.

-For this we deal with topics such as our tactile relationship with the images, new forms of representation, identity, desire, sexuality and why not, the monetization of affection as well as the increased dependence of technological economy and its effects on the invisible work of the body.
+For this we deal with topics such as our tactile relationship with the images, new forms of representation, identity, desire, sexuality as well as the increased dependence of technological economy and its effects on the invisible work of the body.

-This project can offer a tactile sensory experience of the invisible work of the body by employing the transmission of movement on a person’s skin.
+This project offers a tactile sensory experience of the invisible work of the body by employing the transmission of movement on a person’s skin.